Cocktail Hall of Fame

 Sprays of oils from both orange and lemon zest twists aid the fine balance of this bittersweet aperitivo, which fittingly has become known by many as an

-Rum slightly sweetened and flavoured with the lime and clove flavours of falernum.
-There is much debate over the Corn 'N' Oil, particularly over the type
+Rum, slightly sweetened and flavoured with the lime and clove flavours of falernum.
+There is much debate over the Corn 'N' Oil, particularly the type

-Rich in both colour and flavour.
-Don't scrimp on the quality or amount of raspberry jam used.
+It's rich in both colour and flavour.
+Don't scrimp on the quality of raspberry jam; use three flat barspoons (15-20ml).
+Sasha's original recipe specifies

-Basically a rum and coke with a squeeze of lime, but Cuba Libre has much more of a ring about it.
-And it is much more of a drink, the zesty lime and dashes
+Basically, a rum and coke with a squeeze of lime, but Cuba Libre has much more of a ring about it.
+Zesty lime and dashes of bitters add layers of complexity,

 Crisp, light and refreshing.
 Delicately simple yet with perfectly balanced complexity of flavours.
-Grind white caster sugar in a mortar and pestle to
+For an even better Daiquiri: In place of sugar syrup,

 Light and refreshing.
 No one flavour predominates - sweet and sour are in harmony with the rum.

-Blend with too much ice and you will have a tasteless slushy drink that will give you brain-ache if you drink it too fast.
-However, made correctly and
+A superbly refreshing cocktail on a hot day.
+Blend with too much ice and you will have a tasteless slushy drink that will give you brain-ache if you drink

 A Daiquiri made with pungent dark rum, topped and made refreshing with spicy ginger beer.
-Part of the Mule family - but is distinctive due to the strong
+Part of the Mule family - but is distinctive due to the assertive

 Bravado (absinthe) dominates this drink, alongside hints of biscuity champagne.
 I've added a touch of sugar to tame this hardman's cocktail.